tigera-solutions/Instruqt/instruqt-tracks/observability-troubleshooting-workshop/05-application-level-observability/assignment.md

 Service graph
 ===============
-The dynamic service and threat graph shows more details of the application level logs.
+The Dynamic Service and Threat Graph shows more details of the application-level logs.

 - In the Calico Cloud UI, click on the `Service Graph` icon on the left menu.
 - Select the `Default` view, then double-click the `hipstershop` namespace.
-- In the bottom pane you will see L7 logs in the `HTTP` tab.
+- In the bottom pane, you will see L7 logs in the `HTTP` tab.
 ![Image Description](../assets/l7-service-graph.png)

 Expand any of the requests to get all the information you need to troubleshoot any HTTP performance bottlenecks.

 Kibana dashboards and logs
 ===============
-Kibana is the frontend for Calico Cloud Elasticsearch, which is the logging infrastructure that centrally stores logs from all managed clusters.
+Kibana is the frontend for Calico Cloud Elasticsearch, which is the logging infrastructure that stores logs from all managed clusters in a centralized manner.

-Calico provides HTTP dashboard in kibana that includes application performance metrics for inscope Kubernetes services.
+Calico provides an HTTP dashboard in Kibana that includes application performance metrics for inscope Kubernetes services.

 To view the L7 HTTP dashboard:
 1. In the Manager UI left navbar, click `Kibana`.
 2. In the new Kibana browser, select `Dashboards` from the menu on the left.
-3. choose the "L7 HTTP Dashboard"
+3. Choose the "L7 HTTP Dashboard"
 ![Image Description](../assets/l7-kibana-1.png)

 You can display data within a specified time range.
 The default time range is 15 minutes, but you can customize it from the right corner.